What is Recursive DNS?

 Iterative DNS requests

-The key thing to note for iterative DNS requests is that the resolving name server passes on your machine’s requests at every step.
-Every request must originate from your machine.
+The key thing to note for iterative DNS requests is that every request must originate from your computer.
 In other words, the resolving name server can only act with your machine’s explicit instruction each and every time.

 Recursive DNS requests